lopeswilliam/Tracks-Process-Inteligencia-Artificial/README.md

 Process Inteligencia Arificial

-RAG Patterns Every AI Developer
+Architecture RAG Patterns to Systems I.A.